HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-casm-aadds.md

 Any conflicts with existing rules will need to be handled on a case by case basis.

 ### 5. Deleting the deployment
 Run ```terraform destroy -force``` to remove all resources created by Terraform.
-If this command doesn't delete everything entirely due to error, another alternative is to delete the resource group itself from the **Resource groups** page in Azure.
-All existing CASM deployments must first be destroyed before destroying the AADDS.
+Terraform destroy will not work completely with this deployment as additional cleanup needs to happen on the Azure side for the destroy to finish.
+As terraform does not have formal support for the AADDS, terraform is unable to detect this.
+After running terraform destroy, the user will see a message some time later stating that some resources cannot be destroyed.
+Navigate to the AADDS resource and a message will appear on the top stating that the AADDS is being deleted.
+After this process is done, you can then destroy the resource group through Azure.
+Make sure to clean up the terraform state by typing ```rm *.tfstate*``` in ths directory before proceeding to re-deploy the AADDS.

 ### 6. Troubleshooting
 - If the console looks frozen, try pressing Enter to unfreeze it.